Germans stock up on pepper spray and blank guns after attacks

 Similar but smaller-scale assaults on women have been reported in cities including Hamburg and Stuttgart.

-A Cologne martial arts instructor, Josef Werner, said inquiries for women's self-defense courses have increased fivefold.
+A Cologne martial arts instructor, Josef Werner, said inquiries for women's self-defence courses have increased fivefold.

 Since German laws put severe restrictions on the sale of firearms for private use, demand has risen for freely-available devices such as CS gas, pepper spray, body alarms and high performance flash-lights that can blind aggressors for up to three minutes.